 From early 2019 regulatory changes will enable experienced independent prescribers to work as prescribing supervisors for the practice element of non-medical prescribing training.
 This is a role traditionally held only by medical prescribers (Designated Medical Practitioners).

-We have championed the use of pharmacists in this role as an opportunity to draw on the expertise of different prescribing professions in the development of future non-medical prescribers and improve access to prescribing opportunities for the wider workforce.
+We welcome the move to use independent prescribers in this role.
+It is an opportunity to draw on the expertise of different prescribing professions in the development of future non-medical prescribers and improves access to prescribing opportunities for the wider workforce.
 Multidisciplinary training remains central, drawing on the expert skills of each profession to develop informed, proficient prescribers able to deliver high quality patient care.

 We are developing a competency framework for those taking on this role which will help programme providers and supervisors in ensuring training in practice is supported.
 It will provide a robust framework to ensure prescribing supervisors are active, experienced, skilled prescribers with the necessary education and training skills and experience to act in this role.
 Ensuring the quality of prescribing supervisors is essential to the development of safe and effective prescribers.